Flag

 Economy

-Equatorial Guinea's economy is heavily reliant on foreign direct investment (FDI) in the oil and gas sector, which constitutes a significant portion of government revenues.
-However, the country faces challenges such as a lack of clear regulations for business operations, underinvestment in critical infrastructure, and a banking sector burdened by nonperforming loans, all of which hinder economic diversification and foreign investment.
+Equatorial Guinea's economy is heavily reliant on foreign direct investment (FDI) in the oil and gas sector, which significantly contributes to government revenues.
+However, the country faces challenges such as a lack of clear business regulations, underinvestment in critical infrastructure, and a banking sector burdened by nonperforming loans, which hinder economic diversification and foreign investment.
+Recent government efforts to improve the investment climate include a reduction in corporate tax rates and the publication of a decree aimed at reactivating the economy, but substantial progress remains elusive.

 The investment climate in Equatorial Guinea is characterized by a lack of clear regulations and infrastructure, which deters foreign direct investment (FDI).
-Despite the government's intentions to promote private sector participation and economic diversification, concrete actions have been limited, and foreign investors often face overwhelming bureaucracy and uncertainty.
-Recent measures, such as the reduction of corporate tax rates, have not significantly improved the overall investment environment, which remains complicated by the influence of government officials in business and inconsistent enforcement of laws.
+Despite the government's intentions to promote private sector participation and economic diversification, concrete actions have been minimal, and foreign investors face significant bureaucratic hurdles.
+Recent regulatory changes, such as a reduction in corporate tax rates, have not yet translated into a more favorable investment environment.

 Buy Full Equatorial Guinea Report